swiergarst/ProtFI/README.md

 ## Model training

 To train a deep learning model with a given set of parameters, run `run_nn.py`.
-There are various command line arguments to set hyperparameters and run configurations, which are defined in `run_nn.py` itself (line 43-55). if ran without any parameters (i.e. `python run_nn.py`), default parameters will be used, which will result in training the reported model on the cardiometabolic proteins, predicting frailty XX.
+There are various command line arguments to set hyperparameters and run configurations, which are defined in `run_nn.py` itself (line 43-55). if ran without any parameters (i.e. `python run_nn.py`), default parameters will be used, which will result in training the reported model on the cardiometabolic proteins, predicting frailty.

 ### Bootstrap
 In order to run the bootstrapping procedure as reported in figure 1 of the paper, use the `--bootstrap` argument in `run_.py`, i.e. `python run_nn.py --bootstrap 1` will run a bootstrap on the cardiometabolic proteins, predicting frailty.
 This will create one instance of the bootstrap, so this will have to be rerun for as many bootstraps as is desired (e.g. 100 times for what was reported in the paper).
 This is easiest done using a bash script such as `[nn_bootstrap.sh](batchfiles/nn_bootstrap.sh)`, though `sbatch` should be replaced by `python` when not using a SLURM scheduler.